How to Hold a Breakfast Fundraiser

 Additional Ways to Raise Money at the Breakfast Fundraiser

 A breakfast fundraiser provides an excellent opportunity to raise additional funds, outside of ticket sales, for your charitable cause.
 Since you’ve gathered numerous community members in one area, it’s a perfect time to host a silent auction.
 Of course, this takes a little planning as well.
 Your organization would need to solicit in-kind donations prior to the event to auction off for your cause.
 Auction items can include gift certificates, sports memorabilia, theater tickets, and travel packages.
 Display items during your event and on a fundraising auction website where supporters place bids to win auction items.
 If you don’t have time to organize a full auction, fundraising raffles can be fun as well.
 Here you sell raffle tickets for a chance to win and then randomly select winners during the event.
 You can also create some fun contests and games to keep the kids engaged and enjoying themselves.
-For more creative fundraising event ideas, visit our resource center.

 Still looking for Fundraising Ideas?

-See Our 100+ Unique Fundraising ideas
+See Our 100+ Unique Fundraising Ideas